dyne/Zenroom/README.md

 - Luiz Henrique de Figueiredo (base64)
 - Luke Dashjr (base58)
 - Cameron Rich (md5)
+- Sergey Lyubka and Cesanta Software (frozen)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of